Andy-t-bennett/ARM-Assembly-on-Mac-OS/02-hello-world/README.md

 ```

 Let's break this down:
-- **`.data`** is an assembler directive that tells the operating system we are declaring variables and need to allocate some space in storage.
-Because we are creating the string with a predefined value, the OS knows exactly how much space is needed.
+- **`.data`** is an assembler directive that tells the assembler to place the following data in the data section of the program.
+Because we are creating the string with a predefined value, the assembler knows exactly how much space is needed.
 - **`hello_world:`** is the variable name (typically in snake_case)
 - **`.ascii`** is the data type
 - **`"Hello, World!\n"`** is the value, `\n` is being added to make it print a little cleaner in the terminal